Korean War veterans look to preserve history

 Faust said American service members stationed after the war have also risked their lives.
 Since July 27, 1953, when the war ended, more then 100 have been killed as they have served to support the truce.

-Anyone interested in learning more about the chapter can contact Faust at 849-8786 or email agfaust58@charter.net.
+Anyone interested in learning more about the chapter can contact Gordon Faust at 608-849-8786 or email agfaust58@charter.net.

 (0) comments